 Even its non-rotoscope animation is good.

 It wouldn’t be much of an anime without a good story.
-Yuri!!! on Ice has it in spades.
-The main character Yuuri’s inner conflicts expressed through figure skating is portrayed in a very believable and relatable way, especially for anyone who has dealt with depression.
+Yuri! on Ice has it in spades.
+The main character Yuuri’s inner conflicts, expressed through figure skating, are portrayed in a very believable and relatable way, especially for anyone who has dealt with depression.

-The anime’s amazing first episode is largely in thanks to its director, Sayo Yamamoto.
-Female anime directors are rare, and Yamamoto is one of the best directors out there among both men and women.
+The anime’s amazing first episode is largely thanks to its director, Sayo Yamamoto.
+Female anime directors are rare, and Yamamoto is one of the best out there among both men and women.